uwtintres/node-red-azure/README.md

 to the container `test`, and name the blob `hello1.wav` using `Upload` node binary mode.

 1. Drag `Upload` and `Download` node from section `azure-blob-storage`.
 2. In the `Download` node's editor section, complete all the required inputs.
-In this example, we are trying to download the blob named `hello.wav` in container `test` as binary content(by selecting `binary` mode).
+In this example, we will try to download the blob named `hello.wav` in container `test` as binary content(by selecting `binary` mode).

    ![Download node configuration](img/download/download-file.png)

 3. In the `Upload` node's editor section, complete all the required inputs.
-In this example, the node takes
+In this example, the node will take `msg.payload` from `Download` node and upload that binary content to the same container `test`, but name it to `hello1.wav`.

    ![Upload binary configuration](img/download/upload-binary.png)